THE UG LIVE EVENT PROJECT (EVENT DELIVERY & EVALUATION) - 2022/3

 - Develop students' abilities to produce exciting live events and high quality customer experiences

 - Develop students' abilities to manage all operational safety aspects re team members, staff and visitors.
 This includes a requirement for pre and post event staff briefing and debriefing.

-- Develop students’ abilities to report on project outcomes and present analysis
+- Develop students' abilities to analyse and report on project outcomes